Top 50 + Fastest Hundred in Test Cricket History (2025 Complete List)

 He played with great confidence and hit many strong shots.
 The way he batted showed no fear, even against fast bowlers.
 His quick century helped his team a lot in that match.

-Even though he didn’t have the most centuries in Test cricket, this fast hundred made him very special and still remembered by fans today.
+Even though he didn’t have the most centuries in Test cricket, this fast hundred made him very special and is still remembered by fans today.

 10. Colin de Grandhomme